CMPS2200-Fall2021/recitation-01-template/README.md

 **Name (Team Member 1):**_________________________
 **Name (Team Member 2):**_________________________

 In this recitation, we will investigate asymptotic complexity.
-Additionally, we will get familiar with the various technologies we'll use for collaborative coding.
+Additionally, we will get familiar with the various technologies we'll use for recitations and assignments for this semester.

 To complete this recitation, follow the instructions in this document.
 Some of your answers will go in this file, and others will require you to edit `main.py`.

 ## Setup
 - Login to Github.
-- Click on the assignment link sent through canvas and accept the assignment.
+- Click on the assignment link posted on canvas and accept the assignment.
 - Click on your personal github repository for the assignment (e.g., https://github.com/tulane-cmps2200/recitation-01-your_username).
 - [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) the repository to your local device
 - Complete the lab task